 On our travels from the Netherlands to our next house sit in Austria we decided to take the opportunity to visit some of the hot spots of the romantic road of Germany.
 Within a week it’s not possible to visit all of the towns but you can enjoy some of the most outstanding beautiful medieval remnants.

-As a traveller of the romantic road you get carried back into the past of a wealth of history, art and culture of the Occident.
+As a traveler of the romantic road, you get carried back into the past of a wealth of history, art, and culture of the Occident.
 From north to south the landscape changes from forested river valleys, fertile farmland, mixed woodland, pastures and the mountains at the end of the scenic road.

 The capital of the district Main-Tauber Tauberbischofsheim is one of the oldest towns of the lovely valley of the Tauber.
 The Termerstoren is the symbol of the town which impresses with its many timber-framed buildings.
 The 19th century Town Hall in the central square is next to many other characteristically impressive buildings.

-Rothenburg is one of the only walled medieval towns left in Germany along with its neighbours Dinkelsbühl and Nördlingen to the south.
+Rothenburg is one of the only walled medieval towns left in Germany along with its neighbors Dinkelsbühl and Nördlingen to the south.
 As we walked along the beautifully maintained medieval buildings, walls and alleys it became clear to us, why this town is one of the most popular tourist destinations in Bavaria.
-Not to miss is the Christmas shop whicprovides a elusive experience of queer architecture within the old town buildings and of course, a most quaint Christmas experience even in mid summer!
+Not to miss is the Christmas shop which provides an elusive experience of queer architecture within the old town buildings and of course, a most quaint Christmas experience even in mid-summer!

 At the end (or beginning) of the romantic road just where the alps start you find one of the most stunning landscapes of Bavaria.
 At the bottom of the fairy tale Castle Neuschwanstein lies the medieval town of Füssen at 800 till 1200 meters altitude and is herewith the highest town of Bavaria.